 Globalization remains a buzzword in academic and policy discourses.
 It is often related to the acceleration of global communication as well as internationalization of the economic, political and social processes.
 This module addresses some of these changes especially those related to trade, production and investment in the international political economy.
-There are many approaches in understanding these changes, this module introduces students to both liberal and critical ones (e.g., neo-Gramscianism).
+There are many approaches in understanding these changes, this module introduces you to both liberal and critical ones (e.g., neo-Gramscianism).
 Drawing from their insights, it investigates and analyzes the roles of state and non-state actors (e.g., transnational corporations and NGOs) in rebuilding the governance of global production and finance.
-Finally, it examines the rise of transnational justice movements in offering alternatives to globalization and its uneven development, before and after the financial crisis of 2007.
+Finally, we examine the rise of transnational justice movements in offering alternatives to globalization and its uneven development, before and after the financial crisis of 2007.